Richard Impallaria: Social issues

 In 2010, Impallaria said he opposed allowing Harford County Public Schools students to access LGBT-related political, advocacy, and community support websites, using the term "homo promo" in a mass e-mail.

 In 2011, Impallaria said he opposed a bill that would allow transgender people to use restrooms that match their gender identities.
 He also said he did not believe that employers should be required to accept a worker's decision to change their gender expression, and expressed concerns that anti-LGBT discrimination laws would lead to situations where "halfway through the school year, you have a schoolteacher that used to be Mr. Bob that's now Miss Sally".

 In 2012, Impallaria voted against the Civil Marriage Protection Act, which legalized same-sex marriage in Maryland.

 In 2019, Impallaria voted not to censure state delegate Mary Ann Lisanti after she used a racial slur to refer to a legislative district in Prince George's County, saying it would be inappropriate of him to judge Lisanti when he didn't have firsthand knowledge of what happened.
 He was the sole vote against the censure.

 In March 2022, Impallaria introduced an amendment to an abortion rights bill that would require all aborted fetuses to be given religious burials and prohibit the sale of aborted fetal remains or tissue.
 The amendment failed on a vote of 38-88.

 Taxes

-In 2011, Impallaria said he opposed a $1,500 fine proposed by Govenor Martin O'Malley for bad driving, calling it a "money grab" that the governor was "trying to slip in".
+In 2011, Impallaria said he opposed a $1,500 fine proposed by Governor Martin O'Malley for bad driving, calling it a "money grab" that the governor was "trying to slip in".

 In March 2013, Impallaria voted against a bill to raise the state gas tax and index future increases to inflation to replenish the state's transportation fund, which passed by a 76-63 vote.

 On April 13, 2015, the Maryland House of Delegates voted to repeal the unpopular mandate colloquially known as the "rain tax", by a vote of 138-1.
 He was the sole vote against the repeal.

 In March 2016, Impallaria was one of two state delegates to vote against a bill that cuts the cost of a death certificate or a birth certificate from $24 to $10.